 People love different voices for different reasons.
 Some singers move us with soft, gentle tones.
 Others hit powerful high notes that stay in our heads for years.
 A great voice can make us feel joy, sadness, or strength—all in just one song.
 This article looks at some of the greatest vocalists ever.
 These singers come from different styles like soul, jazz, pop, rock, and R&B. What connects them all is the way their voices touched people across the world.
 They didn’t just sing well—they left a mark that still lives on today.
-Here are the names that many believe belong at the top when it comes to pure, unforgettable vocal talent.
+Here are the names that many believe belong at the top in the list of greatest vocalist ever when it comes to pure, unforgettable vocal talent.

 Aretha Franklin – The Queen of Soul